lslaoang/Intune-WebApp/README.md

 Implementation of **On-Behalf-Of flow** in token exchange.
 Service Principals should have delegated permissions to carry out the process.
-Additional policy and scopes for the resource SP.
+Additional policy and scopes for the resource service principal.